Memorial Day, Lakeland Cemetery

 “Um...just kidding.”
 Annika spun away from her short, plump coworker and hustled to the back of the empty dining room.
 Penny loved gossip and spread her fair share of it around town.
 Annika usually kept her opinions to herself, but the prospect of dealing with trouble over at the Ramblin’ Rose every weekend had made her edgy.

-She and Penny had worked for Annika’s parents, the legal owners of the café, as waitresses since they were both sixteen.
+She and Penny had worked in her family’s café as waitresses since they were both sixteen.
 Five years ago, Annika became the manager when her parents retired and she immediately promoted Penny to head waitress.
 At twenty-eight, they worked together like a well-oiled machine.

 “Too bad it won’t do any good to talk to Rose,” Penny said after reporting the incident.
 “I mean, when your brother-in-law is the chief of police, you can pretty much get away with anything you want.”
 She shrugged.
 “At least, she can.”

-A fifteen-pound walleye mounted on the wall behind Annika vibrated to the music of the country song blaring in the Ramblin’ Rose, indicating someone must have propped open the side door to the bar.
+A fifteen-pound walleye mounted on the wall behind Annika vibrated to the music of the country song blaring in the Ramblin’ Rose; a clear indication someone must have propped open the side door to the bar.
 There was a strip of green space between the buildings where a small structure had been torn down.
-The area was landscaped with shade-loving flowers and picnic tables, intended as an urban “pocket” park for shoppers to relax, but the bar patrons had taken it over as their private smoking section.
+The area was landscaped with shade-loving flowers and picnic tables, intended as a “pocket” park for shoppers and tourists to relax, but the bar patrons had taken it over as their private smoking section.

 A heavy rumble of thunder shook the building, followed by a deafening crack overhead.
-The lights flickered then the music next door abruptly ceased as though someone had pulled the plug on the sound system.
+The lights flickered then suddenly went dark.
+The music next door abruptly ceased as though someone had pulled the plug on the sound system.

 Annika hurried to the rear exit and opened it to get a better look at the impending storm.
 Leaden clouds conveyed an ominous message as they swirled across the late afternoon sky.
 A gust of wind shoved her backward, slamming the door against the back of a booth.
 She managed to shut it again.
 “Looks like we’re closing early, Penny.
 We haven’t had a single customer in the last hour.
 Most people are probably taking shelter in their basements.
 If the storm gets worse, we might have to do the same thing.”

-Carly walked toward the counter ignoring the barb.
+Carly ignored the barb as she walked toward the counter.
 “I need a cup of wild rice soup and an egg salad sandwich on white bread to go, Penny.
 Rose called me in early tonight and I didn’t get a chance to make something to eat before I left home.”
 She turned to Annika.
 “Let’s sit down and talk while I wait for my order.”

 Carly slid into a booth in the farthest corner of the dining room, their favorite place to talk in private.
 “The Ramblin’ Rose never closes.”